mcombeau/.dotfiles/README.md

 install
 ```

-To install the plugins for vim/neovim, open vim/neovim and run:
+To install the plugins for vim/neovim, open vim/neovim, run:

 ```vim
 :PlugInstall